hkl123/floating-form-labels/README.md

 # Floating Form Labels ([Demo](http://codepen.io/jChris85/pen/jrZypv))
-Floating Form Labels takes [the concept from Matt D. Smit](https://dribbble.com/shots/1254439--GIF-Mobile-Form-Interaction) and wraps it into an easy to use jQuery plugin that is written by [jChris85](https://github.com/jChris85) and me.
+Floating Form Labels take [the concept from Matt D. Smit](https://dribbble.com/shots/1254439--GIF-Mobile-Form-Interaction) and wraps it into an easy to use jQuery plugin that is written by [jChris85](https://github.com/jChris85) and me.
 Take a look to [the blog post from Brad Frost](http://bradfrost.com/blog/post/float-label-pattern/) to understand why this is essential when dealing with inline form labels.

 ![Floating Form Labels Demo](https://cloud.githubusercontent.com/assets/412895/19565872/9ff91416-9712-11e6-8f2f-2e05fe6ac5d2.gif)

 > But there are some other code snippets out there that do the same thing.
 Why do I need another one?

 Floating Form Labels ...
-* is [UMD](https://github.com/umdjs/umd) capable (can be loaded with any module loader)
+* are [UMD](https://github.com/umdjs/umd) capable (can be loaded with any module loader)
-* supports the placeholder attribute
+* support the placeholder attribute
-* is markup agnostic (works with nearly every markup)
+* are markup agnostic (they work with nearly every markup)
-* works with inputs _and_ textareas
+* work with inputs _and_ text areas

 ## Installation
-We recommend using a package manager to install Floating Form Labels as a dependency of your project.
+Reccomended: Use a package manager to install Floating Form Labels as a dependency of your project.
 Please read the docs of the respective package manager if you don't know how to use it.
 * [npm](https://www.npmjs.com/package/floating-form-labels): `npm install floating-form-labels`
 * Bower: `bower install floating-form-labels`

-You can add `--save` as parameter if you want to add the plugin into your `package.json` or `bower.json`.
+###### Note: You can add `--save` as parameter if you want to add the plugin into your `package.json` or `bower.json`.

-Alternatively, you can also download the plugin directly from GitHub, unzip the folder and copy the file `floating-form-labels/dist/floatingFormLabels.min.js` to your project.
+Alternative: You can download the plugin directly from GitHub, unzip the folder and copy the file `floating-form-labels/dist/floatingFormLabels.min.js` to your project.

 ## Usage
 ### HTML